gethinode/hinode/content/en/blog/mastodon.md

 Change `weight`, to match the position where the mastodon button is to be placed.

-Next is to add the language specific information, which will be used when interacting with the user.
+Next add the language specific information, which will be used when interacting with the user.
 Add the following to `i18n/en.yaml`.

 ```yaml
 # Mastodon